cncf/kubernetes-community-days/content/events/2020-washington-dc/_index.md

 # Novel Coronavirus Update

 Our team is monitoring the COVID-19/Novel Coronavirus situation to ensure the safety of our community.
-Out of caution and in keeping with government policies, we may have to reschedule or even cancel the conference.
+Out of caution and in keeping with government policies, we may have to reschedule.
 At this time, we are moving forward with event planning as scheduled and truly welcome your support.

 If it is determined that we cannot move forward with the event due to government restrictions and/or a continued concern for the welfare of our attendees, we will update all event participants in a timely manner.